Asymptotic Network Independence in Distributed Stochastic Optimization for Machine Learning: Asymptotic Network Independence in Distributed Stochastic Optimization

 We mention that similar simulations are available for other machine learning methods (training neural networks, logistic regression, elastic net regression, etc.).
 The asymptotic network independence property enables us to efficiently distribute the training process for a variety of existing learning methods.

 The name ``asymptotic network independence'' is a slight misnomer, as we actually do not care if the asymptotic performance depends in some complicated way on the network.
-All we want is that the decentralized performance can be bounded by $O(1)$ times the performance of the centralized method.
+All we want is that the decentralized convergence rate can be bounded by $O(1)$ times the convergence rate of the centralized method.

-These results were developed in the papers \cite{pu2017flocking,morral2017success,koloskova2019decentralized, olshevsky2018robust,olshevsky2019non} in the setting of distributed optimization of strongly convex functions in the presence of noise.
-The very first paper \cite{pu2017flocking} contained the basic idea.
-By assuming sufficiently small constant stepsize, it approximated the distributed stochastic gradient method by a stochastic differential equation in continuous time.
-The work showed that the distributed method outperforms a centralized scheme with synchronization overhead.
+The papers \cite{chen2012limiting,chen2015learning,chen2015learning2,towfic2016excess} gave the first crisp statement of the relationship between centralized and distributed methods in the setting of distributed optimization of smooth strongly convex functions in the presence of noise.
+Under constant stepsizes, the papers \cite{chen2012limiting, chen2015learning,chen2015learning2} were the first to show that when the stepsize is sufficiently small, a distributed stochastic gradient method achieves comparable performance to a centralized method in terms of the steady-state mean-square-error.
+The stepsize has to be small enough as a function of the network topology for this to hold.
+The paper \cite{towfic2016excess} showed that the distributed stochastic gradient algorithm asymptotically achieves comparable convergence rate to a centralized method, but assuming that all the local functions $f_i$ have the same minimum.
+This gives the first ``asymptotic network independence'' result.\footnote{In this survey, all the mentioned algorithms that enjoy the asymptotic network independence property assume smooth objective functions, i.e., functions with Lipschitz continuous gradients.}

+The work in \cite{pu2017flocking} approximated distributed stochastic gradient descent by stochastic differential equations in continuous time by assuming sufficiently small constant stepsize.
+It was shown that the distributed method outperforms a centralized scheme with synchronization overhead.
 However, it did not lead to straightforward algorithmic bounds.
-The paper \cite{morral2017success} gave the first crisp statement of the relationship between centralized and distributed methods by means of a central limit theorem.
-It considered a general stochastic approximation setting which is not limited to strongly convex optimization; the proof proceeded based on certain technical properties of stochastic approximation methods.
 In our recent work \cite{olshevsky2018robust}, we generalized the results to graphs which are time-varying, with delays, message losses, and asynchrony.
 In a parallel recent work \cite{koloskova2019decentralized}, a similar result was demonstrated with a further compression technique which allowed nodes to save on communication.